Magnetically Responsive Microprintable Soft Nanocomposites with Tunable Nanoparticle Loading: Results

 \subsubsection{Microscale magnetically actuated gripper}

-To demonstrate the facility with which our IONP-based structures can be remotely actuated, as well as the potential to spatially tune the magnetic response by changing the crosslink density, we fabricated a microscale gripper (Figure~\ref{fig:4Agripper}C-D; Supplementary Video 3).
+To demonstrate the facility with which our IONP-based structures can be remotely actuated, as well as the potential to spatially tune the magnetic response by changing the crosslink density, we fabricated a microscale gripper (Figure 5A-B; Supplemental Video 4).
 The gripper consisted of equal-sized spheres connected by thin arms to a center post.
-Two of the spheres were printed at 2\% dynamic range, corresponding to the most compliant and magnetically strongest parameters.
-The other two spheres were printed at 51\% dynamic range, resulting in a comparatively stiffer and less magnetically responsive structure.
-The center post and arms were printed at a constant laser power.
-When a magnet was introduced into the proximity of the gripper, the arms bent upwards asymmetrically, consistent with the difference in their dose.
+Two of the spheres were printed at 2\% dynamic range, corresponding to the magnetically strongest parameters.
+The other two spheres were printed at 51\% dynamic range, resulting in a less magnetically responsive structure.
+The center post and arms were printed at a constant 18\% dynamic range.
+When a magnet was introduced into the proximity of the gripper, the arms bent upwards asymmetrically, consistent with the difference in their dose (Figure 5B, panels ii-iii).

+Numerically predicting the vertical displacement $v$ of each gripper arm as a function of magnet position $\delta$ reveals strongly contrasting behavior between a highly magnetized arm (printed at 2\% dynamic range), and a more weakly magnetized arm, printed at 51\% dynamic range (Figure 5C).
+We can further extend this result to develop various functional grasping modes (Figure 5D), including two configurations of asymmetric grasping, strong grasping, and weak grasping.
+These demonstrations represent one way in which varying crosslink density can be used to encode distinct actuation modalities into each arm.
+Encoding arms with dynamic ranges between 2\% and 51\% can enable a wider variety of vertical displacements $v$ in response to a magnet, representing a pathway toward highly tunable functional behaviors.
+Such spatial programmability provides a route towards multifunctional soft robotic systems capable of adaptive, field-controlled remote manipulation.